-In all the examples above it is desirable for the agent to build on previous experience to improve its performance on a new setup.
-More concretely, if the agent knows good policies for the set of tasks $\MM \equiv \{M_1, M_2, ..., M_n\}$, with $M_i \in \M$, it should be able to leverage this knowledge somehow to improve its behavior on a new task $M_{n+1}$---that is, it should perform better than it would had it been exposed to only a subset of the original tasks, $\MM' \subset \MM$.
-Here we assess the performance of an agent on $M_{n+1}$ based on the value function of the policy computed by the agent after receiving the new $\w_{n+1}$ but \emph{before} any learning has taken place in $M_{n+1}$.\footnote{Of course $\w_{n+1}$ can, and will be, learned, as discussed in Section~\ref{sec:gpi_sf} and illustrated in Section~\ref{sec:experiments}.
-Here though we assume that $\w_{n+1}$ is given to make the definition of our performance criterion as clear as possible.} More precisely, suppose that an agent \agt\ has performed a number of transitions in each one of the tasks $M_i \in \MM'$.
-Based on this experience and on the new $\w_{n+1}$, $\agt$ computes a policy $\pi'$ that will define its initial behavior in $M_{n+1}$.
-Now, if we repeat the experience replacing $\MM'$ with $\MM$, the value of the resulting policy $\pi$ should be such that $Q^{\pi}(s,a) \ge Q^{\pi'}(s,a)$ for all $s \in \S$ and all $a \in \A$. \begin{outdated} Note that this criterion can be easily extended to the case where we want to compare two agents $\agt_1$ and $\agt_2$ that have been exposed to the same set of tasks \MM. \end{outdated}
+In the examples above it is desirable for the agent to build on previous experience to improve its performance on a new setup.
+More concretely, if the agent knows good policies for the set of tasks $\MM \equiv \{M_1, M_2, ..., M_n\}$, with $M_i \in \M$, it should be able to leverage this knowledge to improve its behavior on a new task $M_{n+1}$---that is, it should perform better than it would had it been exposed to only a subset of the original tasks, $\MM' \subset \MM$.
+We can assess the performance of an agent on task $M_{n+1}$ based on the value function of the policy followed after $\w_{n+1}$ has become available but \emph{before} any policy improvement has taken place in $M_{n+1}$.\footnote{Of course $\w_{n+1}$ can, and will be, learned, as discussed in Section~\ref{sec:gpi_sf} and illustrated in Section~\ref{sec:experiments}.
+Here we assume that $\w_{n+1}$ is given to make our performance criterion clear.} More precisely, suppose that an agent has been exposed to each one of the tasks $M_i \in \MM'$.
+Based on this experience, and on the new $\w_{n+1}$, the agent computes a policy $\pi'$ that will define its initial behavior in $M_{n+1}$.
+Now, if we repeat the experience replacing $\MM'$ with $\MM$, the resulting policy $\pi$ should be such that $Q^{\pi}(s,a) \ge Q^{\pi'}(s,a)$ for all $(s,a) \in \S \times \A$.

-\begin{longversion} Now that our setup is clear we can start to describe our solution for the transfer problem described above.
+Now that our setup is clear we can start to describe our solution for the transfer problem discussed above.
 We do so in two stages.
 First, we present a generalization of DP's notion of policy improvement whose interest may go beyond the current work.
-We then show how SFs can be used to implement this generalized form of policy improvement in an efficient and elegant way. \end{longversion}
+We then show how SFs can be used to implement this generalized form of policy improvement in an efficient and elegant way.

-\subsection{Generalized Policy Improvement}
+\subsection{Generalized policy improvement}